vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 ---
 ## Rain expected value

-Based on the buienalarm data: a number how much rain is expected.
+Based on the Buienalarm data: a number how much rain is expected.

 ```yaml
 {% raw %}